isomerpages/moe-jurongsec/_our-experiences/CCA   Sports/Badminton (Boys).md

 <br>

-The Badminton team's JSS spirit was unaffected by Covid-19.
-Despite the difficulties, we have helped the team become more united, persistent, and determined.
-We continue to keep an eye on each player's progress both online and offline.
-Our lads in the "B" division demonstrated bravery, resiliency, and excellence by placing in the top 6 of the NSG West Zone Badminton Championship, which was held in March 2021.
-The players' strict training has also cultivated better discipline and optimistic outlooks.
+The Badminton team's JSS spirit remained unscathed by the challenges of Covid-19.
+Despite the hurdles, we managed to foster a greater sense of unity, persistence, and determination among the players.
+We have been closely monitoring each player's progress, both online and offline, to ensure that they receive the necessary support.

+Our team in the "B" division exhibited exceptional courage, resilience, and proficiency by securing a spot in the top 6 of the NSG West Zone Badminton Championship, held in March 2021.
+The players' rigorous training has also instilled a sense of discipline and optimism in them.

 <br>

 |   |   |